 AGR is involved with Farm-Aid.
 Through Farm-Aid Brothers of the fraternity select deserving families that has ties to agriculture and helps them with task that they may not be able to afford to do.
 Past projects have included painting and demolishing barns, building fence and clearing brush.
 It is an opportunity to give back to our agriculture roots throughout the state.
 In addition, members of Alpha Gamma Rho give both time and talents to numerous other philanthropic events.
-Each year, Pi Chapter is recognized as one of the top organizations on campus including the area of philanthropy.
+Each year, Pi Chapter is recognized as one of the top organizations on campus including the area

 What is the length of your new member program?

 AGR's new member program last approximately 72 hours.
 You will begin and be initiated into the fraternity before school starts.
 Although you are an initiated Brother, you will continue your education throughout your career as a member of Alpha Gamma Rho.